PlasmaFAIR/intro_to_automation/1_reusable_module/README.md

 Housekeeping
 ------------

-Let's do a little bit of housekeeping first.
+Let's do a little bit of housekeeping next.
+Now that you've got the script running, we don't want to litter the project with its outputs.
+While it's good to use `git` to keep track of your work, it's also much tidier to have separate repositories for your code and _using_ your code. `git` uses a `.gitignore` file in your project top directory to list files and patterns

 1. Clone https://github.com/github/gitignore somewhere else
 2. Copy the contents of `Python.gitignore` and